 When I was twelve, there was an exercise at the end of a poem in my main course book.
 They asked to write a poem of our own.

 “Why don’t you guys write a poem and show it to me?”, our teacher said in a joyous tone.
 “It would be fun”.

 Well, I had never written something like this before.
 In fact the only thing I ever wrote was about few of the English Literature topics for which I always got comments like, “Whoa!
 Your style of writing always give me a sense of other world.
 I literally get lost.”
 Weird to say, the very first poem I wrote that day was about a story expressed in the form of rhyming lines.
 I was a big fan of magazine Champak and this inspired me to convey my own story of a goat being robbed by a goon.
 It was so much liked by my teacher that he asked me to read it in front of whole school in the morning assembly.
 Fast forward 14 years, the zeal and thirst for writing has not faded a bit.
 I still write a lot.
-I have tried to expand my boundary from poems to life experiences, technical, photography and travel blogs.
+I have tried to expand my boundary from poems to life experiences, technology, photography and traveling.
 I have given a little effort in writing a short story as well.

 If you’ve read this far, you must be wondering what has changed over the years?
 Well I talk a lot.
 If you tell my current friends that I was a shy guy, they will think you must have gone crazy.
 Having lived my fair share of life, I have realized that life is short.
 Anything can happen in the next moment.
 A life is measured by moments and not years.
 As said by superstar Rajesh Khanna, “Zindagi badi honi chahiye Babumoshai, lambi nahi (Life should be big, not long)”.